kilofox/kohana/modules/unittest/guide/unittest/troubleshooting.md

 1. Generate a html report from the command line using `phpunit {bootstrap info} --coverage-html ./report {insert path to tests.php}`.
 If any error messages show up, fix them and try to generate the report again.
 2. Increase the php memory limit.
-3. Make sure that display_errors is set to "on" in your php.ini config file (this value can sometimes be overriden in a .htaccess file).
+3. Make sure that display_errors is set to "on" in your php.ini config file (this value can sometimes be overridden in a .htaccess file).